-Custom moves are a feature included in both Super Smash Bros.
+Custom moves are a feature in both Super Smash Bros.
 4 and Super Smash Bros.
 Ultimate, but are most prominent in Smash 4.
-In that game, every character (save for DLC fighters) has access to custom move versions in Smash 4, while only the Mii Fighters can access them in Smash Ultimate.
-Custom moves are permitted in both Smash 4 and Smash Ultimate tournaments.
+In that game, every character (save for DLC fighters) has access to two custom versions of each of their special moves.
+In Ultimate, only the Mii Fighters have custom versions of their special moves — and they do not need to be unlocked.

 If you would like to return to the amiibo Wiki, please follow this link.